kaashmonee/rM2FS/observations.md

 * The next step was to detect the order boundaries so that I could pick the midpoint to use as one of the points for the continuum fit.
 * Tried shifting entire plot down by 10 - 20 pixels.
 Tried to use intersection points with 0 as the boundary locations, but that was unsuccessful because it was too noisy.
-* This would result in too many or too few boundary points.
+* This would result in too many or too few boundary points~

 ![undersensitive order detection](assets/undersensitive_order_detection.png)